AndiS90/README-Generator/README.md

   - If you don't have Node.js, you can install it [here](https://nodejs.org/en/download/).

-  -Once you're sure the above steps are completed, the dependencies (Inquirer and it's sub-dependencies) are easily installed by navigating to the project's local directory within your command line and entering the below code:
+  - Once you're sure the above steps are completed, the dependencies (Inquirer and it's sub-dependencies) are easily installed by navigating to the project's local directory within your command line and entering the below code:

 ```bash
 npm i
 ```

   <br>

   ## <span id="usage"> Usage: </span>